 Yes.
 On June 26, 2015, the U.S. Supreme Court’s decision in Obergefell v.
 Hodges established a nationwide right for same-sex couples to wed.
-As a result, the Social Security Administration (SSA) ecognizes same-sex marriages in all states.
+As a result, the Social Security Administration (SSA) recognizes same-sex marriages in all states.
 Same-sex spouses who wed in the United States are entitled to the same spousal, survivor and death benefits as any other married couple.

 Keep in mind

-The Obergefell decision does not specifically address the rights of same-sex couples in common-law marriages.
+- The Obergefell decision does not specifically address the rights of same-sex couples in common-law marriages.
 The Social Security status of such couples may be determined by court rulings in states that recognize common-law marriage.

-Updated April 7, 2022
+Updated October 26, 2022

 Find the answers to the most common Social Security questions such as when to claim, how to maximize your retirement benefits and more.